 red squirrel and the dormouse, sensitive management of deer, and non-commercial planting of native species in the uplands.

-- We will support moves to make all woodlands available for public access – for walking, riding, cycling, nature study and other forms of quiet non-motorised
+- We will support moves to make more woodlands available for public access – for walking, riding, cycling, nature study and other forms of quiet non-motorised

 - We will only support planting of new woodland on open access land if access is protected in perpetuity by dedication under the CRoW Act prior to planting taking

-- We will oppose further large-scale planting of conifer forests and will seek to ensure that existing forests are managed in ways that bring multiple benefits,
+- We will oppose further large-scale planting of monoculture conifer forests and will seek to ensure that existing forests are managed in ways that bring multiple

-in particular to enhance biodiversity and landscape character and provide access for access and recreation.
+benefits, in particular to enhance biodiversity and landscape character and provide access for recreation.

 - When forests are to be felled, we will press for extraction routes which are the least disruptive to the landscape and to both local residents and visitors.